fdzr/lscdiscovery/README.md

 ### Phase 2

 This phase contains two subtasks:
+  1. Binary Change Detection, and
-  1. Graded Lexical Semantic Change, and
+  2. Graded Lexical Semantic Change.
-  2. Binary Change Detection.

-**Graded lexical Semantic Change** subtask is defined similar to the previous phase.
-The participants will be asked to rank a set of target words instead of the set of content words in the lemma vocabulary intersection.

 **Binary Change Detection** subtask is defined similar to Schlechtweg et al. (2020), as follows:

     Given a target word w and two sets of its usages U1 and U2, decide whether w lost or gained senses from U1 to U2, or not.

-Besides, in this subtask will be considered three binary tasks, *change vs no change*, *gain vs no gain* and *loss vs no loss*.
+Besides, in this subtask will be considered two more binary tasks, *gain vs no gain* and *loss vs no loss*.

 **Change vs no change** will be considered the primary binary task and the metrics to be reported are:
   - F1 (main metric)